These are the best Windows on ARM laptops you can buy

 It’s still a very portable laptop, too, measuring just under 15mm in thickness and weighing 3.04lbs pounds for the base model.
 The overall design feels premium, even though it’s still made out of plastic.
 In our review of the Samsung Galaxy Book Go, we even noted that it felt like metal, and it was the spec sheet that said otherwise.

 Overall, the Samsung Galaxy Book Go isn’t a mind-blowing laptop, but it’s very impressive for its price.
 If you want a taste of Windows on Arm without breaking the bank, this is one of your best options.

 That covers most of the current Windows on ARM laptops, which does still show a somewhat lacking ecosystem compared to Intel and AMD products.
 Still, there’s variety in form factors, design, and even price points here.
 We picked the HP Elite Folio as the best overall device because it’s simply the only device already using the Qualcomm Snapdragon 8cx Gen 3, and that’s a major leap in performance compared to the previous generation.
 However, the Surface Pro X is a superior device in many ways, including the display and webcam.
-And if those aren’t your style, there are plenty of options to choose from here.
+And if those aren’t your style, there are some solid options to choose from here.
 It’s true that the market isn’t flooded with these devices, but with the recently-announced Qualcomm Snapdragon 8cx Gen 3 promising a lot more performance, we have some hope that more and better devices will start popping up soon.

 You might not want an Arm laptop though, because there are other limitations that come with it.
 For example, Arm laptops don’t have Thunderbolt, so you can’t use a Thunderbolt dock for expansion.
 We have a list of the best Thunderbolt-enabled laptops if that’s something you need.